Human Spaceflights

 Flight

-Schirra performed several tests needed for longer, more complex flights.
+Walter Schirra performed several tests needed for longer, more complex flights.
 He first took photos during a spaceflight with a Hasselblad camera, and he checked the manual-proportional mode of the spacecraft control, although the capsule had an automatic stabilization and control system that was used for most of the time, including a drifting flight.
 He also made a night-yaw maneuver, experimental star observations and a small test to know the effects of microgravity on orientation.
-A dialogue between Schirra and CapCom John Glenn could be listened to via radio and television by much of the Western world.
+A dialogue between Walter Schirra and CapCom John Glenn could be listened via radio and television by much of the Western world.

-Photos / Drawings
+Photos / Graphics

 Mercury spaceship Mercury spacecraft

-Mercury control panel Mercury 8 rollout
+Mercury spacecraft Mercury control panel

-Mercury 8 launch Mercury 8 landing
+Mercury 8 integration Mercury 8 rollout

 ©

-Last update on July 28, 2009.
+Last update on August 11, 2020.